Skip to main content

 Northern Norway

-Gjesvær is a classic Finnmark fishing village with three distinctive bird cliff islands called Stappane not far offshore.
-The area has Norway’s biggest puffin colony of more than 350,000 birds.
-This is Norway’s northernmost archipelago, comprising over 100 islands and islets.
-The northernmost point is mentioned in Snorre’s history of the Norse kings from the 13th century.
+Gjesvær is a quintessential Finnmark fishing village near three distinctive bird nesting islands, called Stappane.
+The area is home to Norway’s biggest puffin colony of more than 350,000 birds.
+It is Norway’s northernmost archipelago, comprising over 100 islands.
+The northernmost point is mentioned in Snorre’s Saga of the Norse Kings from the 13th century.
 You can also explore landmarks that predate the Viking Era.

 Northern Norway

-The Vistenfjord, located on the coast of Helgeland between the Vega Islands and the Seven Sisters mountain, is often referred to as “the unknown fjord”.
+The Vistenfjord, located on the Helgeland coast between the Vega Islands and the Seven Sisters mountain, is often referred to as “the unknown fjord”.
 It is one of Northern Europe’s most varied natural biotopes, with traces of hunting and fishing activities dating back 9,000 years.
-There are permanent settlements both by the mouth of the fjord and at Bønå, where a local sheep farmer come fisherman and his family run a wilderness centre offering a variety of outdoor pursuits.
+There are permanent settlements both by the mouth of the fjord and at Bønå, where a local sheep farmer/fisherman and his family run a wilderness centre offering a variety of outdoor pursuits.

 Trøndelag

-The traditional mining community of Røros is situated on a high mountain plateau.
-One of Europe’s biggest copper deposits was discovered here, which created great wealth – at least in Copenhagen.
-This is where most of the copper ended up, where it was used as roofing for monumental buildings, for example the Stock Exchange with its famous dragon spire.
+The traditional, UNESCO-listed mining community of Røros is situated on a high mountain plateau.
+One of Europe’s biggest copper deposits was discovered here, which created massive wealth – at least in Copenhagen, where most of the copper ended up.
+It was used as roofing for monumental buildings, including at the Stock Exchange with its famous dragon spire.
 Røros itself may be the only mining town in the world that is almost exclusively built of wood – see it for yourself on a guided tour of the mines and the town.
-Røros is also one of Norway’s leading regions for locally produced food and you can try the delicacies on a food safari.
+Røros is also one of Norway’s leading regions for locally produced food.
+Sample some delicacies on a food safari!

 17. The medieval Nidaros Cathedral